Home » Home Design / Interiors » Ideas By Room » Outdoor Spaces » How to Fill An Outdoor Planter with Artificial Flowers

 How Do You Make Fake Flowers And Plants Look Real Outside

-So my best advice on this is to make sure the leaves are not lime green and look close to the natural color of the real plant.
+So my best advice on how to use fake flowers outside is to make sure the leaves are not lime green and look close to the natural color of the real plant.

 Generally, plant colors have variation so selecting faux options that aren’t solid help to disguise they are not real.